World Series of Poker: Format

 Currently, Texas hold 'em, Omaha hold 'em and Seven-card stud and their lowball variants are played.
 H.O.R.S.E. has been played in the past and returned in 2006.
 Also, S.H.O.E. has been played in the past, and returned in 2007.
 Other events played in the past include Chinese poker, Five card stud, and many others.
 Like most tournaments, the sponsoring casino takes an entry fee (a percentage between 6% and 10%, depending on the buy-in) and distributes the rest, hence the prize money increasing with more players.
+In 2024, entry fees across all events range from $300 to $250,000, the latter being for the Super High Roller event.
+The Main Event, which is the highlight of the entire WSOP festival, has a buy-in of $10,000.
 In the 2005 Main Event, US$52,818,610 in prize money was distributed among 560 players, with US$7.5 million as the first prize.
-The 2006 Main Event, won by Jamie Gold, is the largest single poker tournament by prize pool or by entrant numbers in history; Gold pocketed US$12 million for his victory.
+The 2006 Main Event, won by Jamie Gold, was the largest single poker tournament by prize pool or by entrant numbers in history; Gold pocketed US$12 million for his victory.
 In July 2010, it was announced that the winner of the 2010 Main Event would receive just under US$9 million.
+The 2023 Main Event took the record for entries, first-place prize, and prize pool.
+The 2024 Main Event set a record for entries and prize pool.

 On June 2, 2011, the World Series of Poker and Cirque du Soleil founder Guy Laliberté announced plans for an officially sanctioned special fundraising event, known as The Big One for One Drop, starting on July 1, 2012, with a record US$1 million entry fee.
 11% of the money (more precisely, $111,111 from each buy-in) went to Laliberté's charity, the One Drop Foundation, and the WSOP waived its normal 10% rake of the entry fees.
 At the time of the original announcement, 15 of the maximum 48 seats had been taken.
 By early December 2011, the field size had increased to 22, the minimum required for an official bracelet tournament.
 Among those who committed early to the event were Johnny Chan, Daniel Negreanu, Jonathan Duhamel, Tom Dwan, Laliberté, billionaire businessman Phil Ruffin and Erik Seidel.
 On April 12, 2012, the WSOP announced that 30 players had committed to the tournament, which brought the first prize to $12.3 million, exceeding the record amount won by Jamie Gold.
 In the end, all 48 seats were filled, resulting in a first prize of $18.3 million.
 Poker professional Antonio Esfandiari won the event, also receiving a special platinum WSOP bracelet.